mscarfo/students/current.md

 # No commit:
-amaryans asuther8 csmit402 gander23 gcantral hhaynie jleona19 kvyas1 psherri1
+amaryans asuther8 csmit402 hhaynie psherri1

 # Results of accessing the IP